-The first census was held in 1801 and showed these villages still had very small populations.
+The first census in Britain was held in 1801 and showed these villages still had very small populations.
 Clanfield had a population of 153 and by 1901 it had risen to only 213.
 Blendworth had a population of 174 in 1801.
 It rose to 268 in 1901.

 WATERLOOVILLE IN THE 19th CENTURY

 The village of Waterlooville began in 1815.
 After 1810 the forest of Bere was divided into plots and sold for building.
 By 1815 there were 5 buildings by the side of the road that ran through it.
 One of these was an inn called the Heroes of Waterloo, after the battle that had just been fought by Wellington.
 The new settlement was called Waterloo after the inn.

 Later it was called Waterlooville to distinguish it from another place called Waterloo.
 At that time a new road was built from Stakes to Hambledon.
 It bisected London Road and formed a crossroads.